kamingfung/chase_offer_auto_enroll/README.md

 ## How to Use

-1. **Navigate:** Go to the Chase webpage that displays your available offers where the "Add to Card" buttons are visible.
+1. **Navigate:** Go to the Chase webpage that displays your available offers
+2. **Start Process:**
-2. **Click Extension Icon:** Click the extension's icon in your Chrome toolbar.
-A small popup window will appear.
+   * Click the extension's icon in your Chrome toolbar
-3. **Click "Add Offers":** Click the button inside the popup.
+   * Click the "Add offers" button in the popup
-4. **Wait:** The script will run on the page, click one button (if found), and navigate your browser back.
-5. **Check Status:** If no buttons were found, a message will appear in the popup.
-6. **Repeat:** Once the previous page has loaded, if you want to add another offer, repeat steps 2 and 3.
+3. **Monitor Progress:**
+   * Watch the status updates in the popup
+   * Use the Pause/Resume button to control the process
+4. **Process Flow:**
+   * Script automatically adds offers for the current account
+   * Switches to next account when current account is complete
+   * Continues until all accounts are processed
+   * Pause button automatically hides when complete

+## Status Messages

+The popup displays various status messages to keep you informed:

+* "Status: Adding offers..." - Script is actively processing offers
+* "Status: Paused" - Process is temporarily stopped
+* "Switched to account: [Account Name]" - Successfully changed to a new account
+* "All accounts processed" - Script has completed all accounts
+* Error messages for various scenarios

 ## Disclaimer